JeyDotC/articles/Comunicating Jax-ws client with WCF service with server sertificate.md

 ### Step 4 (hopely the last): Install the "Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files"

-Once that obstacle were passed, the next problem appeared: "Java Security: Illegal key size or default parameters" man, after a week of problems one feels like Sisyphus!.
+Once the encryption algorithm obstacle were passed, the next problem appeared:

+> Java Security: Illegal key size or default parameters

+Man! after a week of problems one feels like Sisyphus!.
 Fortunately the solution were found by someone else and is [here](http://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters).

-Apparently the *Java Cryptography Extension (JCE) Jurisdiction Policy Files* that comes with the JRE have some kind of limit for something (I don't know what and I don't care), it was necessary to replace them with the *Unlimited Strength* version which can be downloaded [here](http://www.oracle.com/technetwork/java/javase/downloads/jce-6-download-429243.html) for Java 6 and [here](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html) for Java 7, make sure to download the correct version for your JRE and backup files before doing the replacement.
+Apparently the *Java Cryptography Extension (JCE) Jurisdiction Policy Files* that comes with the JRE have some kind of limit for something (I don't know what or where and I don't care), it was necessary to replace them with the *Unlimited Strength* version which can be downloaded [here](http://www.oracle.com/technetwork/java/javase/downloads/jce-6-download-429243.html) for Java 6 and [here](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html) for Java 7, make sure to download the correct version for your JRE.

+To install them, go to your JRE installation folder and go to the '/lib/security' folder, backup the files inside it and replace them with the ones you just downloaded.
+Detailed instructions can be found in the README.txt file that comes with the download.

+Praise the Lord!
+Java and .NET finally talked to each other after 8 or 9 days of agony :smile_cat: